koodaamo/genesys-notifications/README.md

 The library provides:

-* channel topic subscriptions
+* channel connection & topic subscriptions
+* async iterator for notifications
+* automatic channel reconnect on failure
+* helpful custom exceptions whenever recovery is not possible
-* channel lifetime extension or rollover when it expires
+* automatic channel lifetime extension or rollover when expiring or closing for maintenance [^1]
-* convenient access to notifications
-* built-in error handling and recovery from service interruptions, whether planned or unexpected

 The scope of the library is intentionally limited to making single notifications channel management more convenient by encapsulating the above features.

-It does **not** provide any support for:
+It does **not**:

-* token refresh
+* refresh the access token
-* managing multiple channels
+* manage multiple channels[^2].
-* processing of received notifications
+* process received topic notifications[^3]
-* accounting for the max 20 channels limit
+* account for the max 20 channels limit
-* accounting for the 1000 topics per channel subscription limit
+* account for the 1000 topics per channel subscription limit
-* accounting for the one connection per channel limit
+* account for the one connection per channel limit

 Usage: